Woody Allen once quipped, “You can live to be a hundred if you give up all things that make you want to live to be a hundred.”

 And remember: while “middle age is when you choose your cereal for the fiber, not the toy,” you can make that fiber fun to eat—soft and sweet!

 At David York Agency, we offer a number of home healthcare services to help ensure your elderly loved one gets the care and nutrition they need.
-Whether you just need someone to come over a few days a week to help prepare healthy meals or you need a full-time home healthcare aide, we can help.
+Whether you need someone a few days a week to help prepare healthy meals or a full-time home healthcare aide, we can help.

 For more information about our qualified, compassionate caregivers, contact us at 718.376.7755.
 A free phone consultation can help you decide what services might be best to provide you and your loved one with the assistance you need.